matheusfenolio/next-level-week-2020/README.md

 ### server

-Developed with Node.js, it's a endpoint where you'll get and store all the data.
-In this repository I already uploaded the database file, but, if you want to create from the beginning just execute this commands inside the **server** folder:
+Developed with Node.js, it's an endpoint where you'll get and store all the data.
+In this repository I already uploaded the database file, but, if you want to create a new database execute the commands inside the **server** folder:

 ```shell
 $ yarn migrate